musigo-http/backdoor/README.md

 4. type the command "ls".
 5. type the command "sudo bash start.sh"
 6. type your password
-7. your virus is ready please share this app for infected the victim good luck (;.
+7. your virus is ready please share this app for infect the victim good luck (;.